Kings Beer & Wine Website Redesign

 User Task Flow

-Using insights gathered from user research, I developed a detailed persona (Vanessa) to serve as a reference point throughout the design process.
-I then created a task flow to streamline and optimize the steps required for users to complete a purchase.
+Using the detailed persona (Vanessa) to guide design decisions.
+I then created the user task flow to streamline the steps needed to complete a purchase.

 Site Map Restructuring